inductiva/inductiva/docs/simulators/CaNS.md

 # CaNS

-[CaNS](https://github.com/CaNS-World/CaNS)(Canonical Navier-Stokes) is a code for massively-parallel numerical simulations of fluid flows.
+[CaNS](https://github.com/CaNS-World/CaNS)(Canonical Navier-Stokes) is a simulator for massively-parallel numerical simulations of fluid flows.
 It aims at solving any fluid flow of an incompressible, Newtonian fluid that can benefit from a FFT-based solver for the second-order finite-difference Poisson equation in a 3D Cartesian grid.

 CaNS has been built using OpenMPI 4.1.2 and FFTW 3.3.8.
 We're currently operating on CaNS version 2.3.4 for CPU, with a GPU version slated for release in the near future.

 ## Example